Life Insurance Frequently Asked Questions

 No. The policy that you establish can be cancelled at any time without any penalties.

-Can the Policy be Cancelled?
+Can the Policy be Cancelled Without My Permission?

-Yes but only by the person that is insured.
+Only you can cancel your life insurance policy.
 The life insurance company cannot cancel the policy due to a change in your health.

 The majority of quotes we provide are for term life cover; this is where the policy has no cash value.
 Whole of Life policies do have a cash value but the premiums are far higher than for term life insurance.